Artist/Band Baccara

 Sure makes me wonder

-If you know what you're looking for.
+If you know what you're looking for

 Baby

-I wanna keep me reputation
+I wanna keep my reputation

 I'm a sensation